ancfoster/Zenith-Expedition-Cruises/README.md

 - CSS3 - cascading style sheets is a language used for styling a file written in a markup language like HTML.

 - JavaScript (ES11) is a scripting language and one of the main technologies of web development.
 In this project it was used on the client side for webpage behavior.

+- Tailwind - Tailwind is used for creating utility CSS styles for styling cruise manager.
+Tailwind is a utility-first CSS framework that provides a set of pre-designed CSS classes to speed up the development process.

 ### Back-End